 Northbound Treatment Services maintains a private, exclusive Equestrian Center situated on the border of LA, Orange, and Inland Empire Counties.
 The Center boasts 28 acres of beautiful riding trails and streams.
-On the grounds sits a stunning covered pavilion, mature trees, great pockets of shade, historic stables and the perfect setting for an environment conducive to recovery.
-Our residents enjoy access year round to this beautiful setting while engaged in experiential activities, equine therapy and other relaxing activities.
+On the grounds sit a stunning covered pavilion, mature trees, great pockets of shade and historic stables, making this the perfect setting for the individual in recovery.
+Our residents enjoy year round access to these beautiful surroundings while engaged in experiential activities, equine therapy and other relaxing activities.

-When a client develops a relationship with a horse they learn how to interact with other human beings too.
-How they approach the horse becomes synonymous with how they approach other things and persons in their life.
-The qualities of respect, responsibility and caring are vital for a relationship with a horse as well as successful interaction in society.
-Equine therapy has been successfully used to rehabilitate individuals who have found themselves social outcasts.
+When a client develops a relationship with a horse, it can also assist him in learning how to interact with other human beings as well.
+How the patient approaches the horse becomes synonymous with how he or she approaches other things and persons in life.
+The qualities of respect, responsibility and caring are as vital for a relationship with a horse as they are for successful interaction in society.
+Equine therapy has been successfully used to rehabilitate individuals who had previously seen themselves as social outcasts.

 - Decreased Isolation